hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

    When transmitting the handshake message, the sender divides the message into a series of N contiguous data ranges.
 These ranges MUST NOT be larger than the maximum handshake fragment size and MUST jointly contain the entire handshake message.
-The ranges SHOULD NOT overlap.
+The ranges MUST NOT overlap.
 The sender then creates N handshake messages, all with the same message_seq value as the original handshake message.
 Each new message is labeled with the fragment_offset (the number of bytes